Let’s talk about why meditation is fantastic for ADHD and why it’s a great tool to turn your brain switch on.

 2. Start small.
 A trick that helped me get started meditating was starting with 2 minutes.
 This is the trick that finally got me to meditate regularly.
 Let go of any ideas that you need to sit for 20 or 30 minutes right away.
 You want to get there, but at first it’s too high a bar.

 Meditating for just 2 minutes will seem ridiculously easy.
 That’s what you want.
 You need to sneak up on it.
 Gradually add a couple more minutes at a time.
 Eventually, you’ll be meditating for 10 minutes a day.
 Our first ADHD meditation trick is to start small and build over time.
+(Want to use a fun timer to keep track of time?
+Check out this rainbow productivity timer!)

 And trick #2.5: It’s more important that you find the right time of day that works best with your schedule.
 Ease into it slowly.
 Remember you’re building a muscle.